Peppermint Bark, Hot Chocolate, and Ice-Skating. What Holiday treats are the most important to you, and how are you planning on paying for them?

-If you are married or any relationship, you should not make these decisions on your own.
+If you are married or in any relationship, you should not make these decisions on your own.
 You will probably fail if your spouse or significant other is not on the same page as you.
-Have a meeting and discuss your plans for how to get through the holiday season with your spouse.
+So instead, have a meeting and discuss your plans for how to get through the holiday season with your spouse.

 Remember: what is important and integral to you may not be important and integral to your spouse.
-Make sure that any decision you make takes both of your very real needs into consideration.
+So make sure that any decision you make takes both of your very real needs into consideration.

-If your children are old enough you can include them in the discussion as well.
+If your children are old enough, you can include them in the discussion as well.
 What things do they look forward to all year?
 What things are they OK to ditch?
-You don’t want to splurge on ice-skating for the whole family when they aren’t actually into it- or worse they complain the whole time!
-(They may still complain the whole time but usually when kids plan and take ownership of any activity or decision they complain less and cooperate more.
+For example, you don’t want to splurge on ice-skating for the whole family when they aren’t actually into it- or worse, they complain the whole time!
+(They may still complain the whole time, but usually, when kids plan and take ownership of any activity or decision, they complain less and cooperate more.
 Win-win!)

 3 Tips To Help You Through the Holiday Season on a Dime: